Kicked-Ising Quantum Battery

-In~\figlabel{fig:res} we can see how the normalized injected energy increases with the number of kicks for both OBC and PBC cases under $H^{zz}_1$ with $N=104$ quantum cells, averaged over $n_d=10$ realizations.
-We further implement on \textsc{ibm\_torino} a non-uniform KIC with $N=104$ under PBC up to $12$ kicks and $n_d=10$ disorder realizations, where IBM data is again in good agreement with the analytical results.
-Similar results hold for both boundary conditions, regardless of whether $N$ is even or odd, or whether kicks are uniform or non-uniform.
-While the regular KIC yields $E_N/N=0.5$ after a single kick (see~\figlabel{fig:kic}), applying multiple kicks in a random fashion can increase injected energy, and eventually reaches its maximal value of the regular Ising QB, see inset of~\figlabel{fig:res}.
-Notably, for $m\gtrsim10$ kicks the injected energies approach it showing that, instead of a continuous transverse-field contribution, few kicks are needed for similar performance.
-Furthermore, while for a conventional Ising QB requires a continuous transverse-field applied for $\tau\sim0.6$ to reach $E_N/N\sim0.5$, our protocols achieves the same with a single kick, demonstrating again its efficiency.
-Thus, although both uniform and non-uniform KIC can saturate at the injected energy of the regular Ising QB, the non-uniform version relaxes the rigid constraints of periodic kicks, thereby improving its experimental feasibility.
+In~\figlabel{fig:res} we can see how the normalized injected energy increases with the number of kicks for both OBC and PBC under $H^{zz}_1$ with $N=104$, averaged over $n_d=10$ realizations.
+We further implement on \textsc{ibm\_torino} a nonuniform KIC with $N=104$ under PBC up to $12$ kicks and $n_d=10$ realizations, where IBM data is again in good agreement with the analytical results.
+Similar results hold for both boundary conditions, regardless of the parity of $N$, or whether kicks are uniform or nonuniform.
+While the regular KIC yields $E_N/N=0.5$ after a single kick [\figlabel{fig:kic}], applying multiple kicks in a random fashion can increase injected energy, and eventually reaches its maximal value of the regular Ising QB [inset of~\figlabel{fig:res}].
+Notably, for $m\gtrsim10$ kicks the injected energies approach this maximal value, showing that, instead of a continuous transverse-field contribution, few kicks are needed for similar performance.
+Furthermore, while an Ising QB requires a continuous transverse-field applied for $\tau\sim0.6$ to reach $E_N/N\sim0.5$, our protocols can achieve it with a single kick, demonstrating its efficiency.
+Since the protocol operates within a fixed time window, increasing the number of kicks yields an effective Ising evolution in the Lie-Trotter limit, which constrains the dynamics and prevents full ergodic exploration of the Hilbert space.